By Simon Mott

 Modern research indicates that people who gossip generally have very high levels of anxiety and anger, the gossip can be a defense mechanism to relieve their anxiety.
 They often feel isolated, threatened and lonely so see gossiping as a quick fix.
 However, engaging in gossip makes them unpopular because they cannot be trusted.
-So it’s a vicious cycle: Remember the spreading of private information or negative judgments is harmful too one’s self and other people, thus can reflect badly on the gossiper.
+So it’s a vicious cycle: Remember the spreading of private information or negative judgments is harmful to one’s self and other people, thus can reflect badly on the gossiper.

-What is Gossip?
+What Is Gossip?

 Talking about anyone who is not present to the conversation.